7 Best Upcycled Clothing Brands for Women & Men

 The brand operates on a farm-to-closet model, rescuing deadstock fabrics and textile scraps from major fashion houses that would otherwise end up in landfills.
 Christy Dawn transforms these surplus materials into feminine and genderless pieces designed for longevity and versatility.

-The brand emphasizes transparency in its supply chain and environmental impact, with each garment designed as a wardrobe staple meant to be cherished for years rather than seasons.
+Christy Dawn emphasizes transparency in its supply chain and environmental impact.
+Each garment is designed as a wardrobe staple meant to be cherished for years rather than seasons.

 KEY FACTS